sd17fall/softdes.web/_notebooks/caching-and-decorators.md

 ## Higher-Order Programming

-The various wrapper `fib`s, above, didn't really have anything to do with `fib_` specifically.
-They did wrapped a function that happened to be called `fib_`; they could have wrapped any other (unary) function instead.
+The various wrapper `fib`s above didn't need to know anything about `fib_` specifically.
+They were written to know the name `fib_`, but they could have wrapped any other (unary) function instead.

-Let's give them a parameter, which is the function to wrap.
+Let's give these wrapper functions a parameter, which is the function to wrap:

 ```python